dambergn-codefellows/snakes-cafe/README.md

 - Code refactored to use dictonary and list data as templates.
 - Sides category and 3 side items added.
 - Expanded all categories to 6 items.
+- Menue now prints out prices of items.
+- When added to order price of item is printed as well as a current total.

 ### 2018-08-13
 - Added menue items to select from to print to screen.